 Faculty Innovation in Education Award Information

-Each year, psychiatry and/or neurology awards will be made with a maximum amount of funding of $100,000 per award.
+Each year, up to two psychiatry and/or neurology awards will be made with a maximum amount of funding of $100,000 per award.
 This amount is intended to cover salary, fringe benefits, and other costs.
 No indirect costs will be covered.
 The projects may take up to two years to be completed.

-If the applicant is an MD or DO, they must:
+If the applicant is an MD or DO, he/she must:

 Research Award Information

 • LOG IN HERE to apply for an exam or

 • Update resident training details